Princeton-CDH/lenape-timetree/content/leaves/chiefs.md

 title: Chiefs
 ---

-British and Iroquois compel Lunaapeew to appoint a single chief for negotiations, violating the established Lunaape system of shared authority among multiple sachems, or chiefs
+British and Iroquois compel Lunaapeew to appoint a single chief for negotiations, violating the established Lunaape system of shared authority among multiple sachems, or chiefs.